jakegoldm/aDDM-Toolbox-GPU/README.md

 ## Acknowledgements ##

 This toolbox was developed as part of a resarch project in the [Rangel Neuroeconomics Lab](http://www.rnl.caltech.edu/) at the California Institute of Technology.
+Special thanks to Antonio Rangel and Zeynep Enkavi for your help with this project.